wilsonmar/oss-perf/jenkins-setup.md

 <a id="Install">
 ## Installation</a>
 Installation is not necessary if you use <a target="_blank" href="http://www.cloudbees.com/">
 Cloudbees.com</a> which hosts Jenkins in their cloud.
+Their CEO is Kohsuke Kawaguchi (@kohsukekwa, kk@kohsuke.org) who invented Jenkins.
+He speaks at:

+* <a target="_blank" href="https://www.youtube.com/watch?v=0nG4xGYvAa0"> On Oct, 2014 about Workflow</a>

 Alternately, many host Jenkins on the Amazon cloud: